The Top 5 Illegal Interview Questions: What to Avoid in 2026 (and What to Ask Instead)

-DISCLAIMER: This article is for informational purposes only and is not intended as legal or HR advice.
-If you have specific legal questions, you should consult your attorney, as appropriate.
+Disclaimer: This article is for informational purposes only and does not constitute legal advice.
+For specific legal questions, consult your attorney.

 1. When did you graduate from college?